Peter-Mifsud/learn-testing-in-databricks/README.md

 ```

 5. Now you are able to proceed through the notebook to learn about testing.
-6. When you are finished, run the last CMD to clean up the environment by dropping the tables and database.
+6. When you are finished, run the last CMD to clean up the environment by dropping the table and database.

 ```bash
 %run ../Includes/environment-cleanup